Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-This hook will run only once; after support has been loaded but before features are loaded.
+This hook will run only once—after support has been loaded, but before any Features are loaded.

 You can use this hook to extend Cucumber, for example you could affect how features are loaded or register [custom formatters](/implementations/ruby/custom-formatters/) programatically.